 Set up direct debits

 Do you know how you can make sure that all of your payments make it there on time?
 By setting up a direct debit at the bank.
-That way, any recurring payments will be made automatically on the due date, and you never have to worry about forgetting or not being able to make the payments.
+That way, any recurring payments will be made automatically on the due date, and you never have to worry about forgetting or not being able to make the payment or any late payments.
 Just make sure you always have enough money in your bank account.

 If you enjoyed reading this, you might also like: